Every year, more than 2 million taxpayers overpay their income taxes.

 Then, we discussed the general things you can deduct.
 In general, you can deduct almost all business expenses that are both ordinary and necessary to run your business.

-Finally, I provided some of the biggest business tax write-offs that I’ve seen save clients a ton of money.
+Finally, we provided some of the biggest business tax write-offs that we’ve seen save clients a ton of money.